 Anthony Di Stasio

-Mr. Di Stasio has expertise in the areas of energetic materials, detonation train design, Nano-energetics, gun propulsion, rocket propulsion, Insensitive Munitions, program management, and risk analysis.
+Mr. Di Stasio has expertise in energetic materials, detonation train design, nano-energetics, gun propulsion, rocket propulsion, insensitive munitions, program management, and risk analysis.

-Mr. Di Stasio received a Bachelor of Mechanical Engineering degree from the University of Delaware.
+He received a Bachelor of Mechanical Engineering Degree from the University of Delaware.